abdrahmansoltan/Learning-Notes/Frontend/Frameworks/Angular/7-Angular-Typescript.md

 ## Decorators

+They're a typescript feature that allows you to **enhance or modify** classes and their properties and methods.
+They're used to add metadata to classes, methods, and properties.

 - Decorators are a design pattern that is used to separate modification or decoration of a class without modifying the original class.
 - Decorators are used to add metadata to a class, method, or property.
 - Angular has a set of decorators that attach metadata to classes so that the Angular framework knows what to do with them.